miramar-labs/terraform-k8s/README.md

 ## Deploy Kubernetes !

+- Assumption: you have a Bind9 DNS server running somewhere - configured so that Terraform can update it - see [README](cluster/local.esxi/terraform-k8s/modules/dns/README.md)

 - Step 1: follow instructions in [README](artifacts/README.md)

 - Step 2: edit the [Ansible hosts file](cluster/local.esxi/hosts) to suit your particular cluster needs